 In addition, this same practice applies to Disney’s Enchanting Extras like cabana rentals and fireworks cruises.
 You might be surprised at how quickly some of these activities fill up!
 You can view the different options here on Disney’s site.

 #5 Early Access to Genie+ Individual Lightning Lane Attractions

-We know that the Disney Genie+ Service is scheduled to begin this Fall (2021).
-And resort guests will be able to purchase two individual Lightning Lane attractions starting at 7:00 a.m.
+The new Disney Genie+ Service began last Fall.
+And resort guests can purchase two individual Lightning Lane attractions starting at 7:00 a.m.
 EST on the day of their park visit.

 Guests not staying at a Disney Resort will have to wait until the park opens to purchase Lightning Lane attractions.

-How much of an advantage will this be?
-If there is a specific attraction you want to secure for your family, it should be a pretty big deal.
-But getting up at 7:00 a.m. every morning to purchase something while you’re on vacation doesn’t sound magical.
-We’ll see.
+How much of an advantage is this?
+If there is a specific attraction you want to secure for your family, it’s a pretty big deal.
+But getting up at 7:00 a.m. every morning to purchase something while you’re on vacation isn’t very magical.

 #6 Complimentary Parking at the Theme Parks

 Parking is one of those catch-22 things at Disney.
 If you are visiting with a car (resort guest or not), ultimately, you will have to pay to park.